CKita/Bees/README.md

 1. Data (folder)

-    a.  sites.csv -\> data frame with attributes of the study sites where data collection was carried out.
+    a.  sites.csv -\> data frame with attributes of the study sites where data collection was carried out of all effect sizes.

+    b.  sites_country -\> data frame with attributes of the study sites where data collection was carried out of per studies used in meta-analysis.

 2. Figures (folder)